yft22/sec-gate-oidc/docs/2-installation_guide.md

 *Note: to use HTTPS check ../conf.d/project/ssl/gen-cert.sh to generated self signed SSL development SSL certificates.
 Then set 'HTTPS':true within your oidc-config.json.*

-## Rebuild 'afb-oidc-sgate' from sources
+## Rebuild 'sec-gate-oidc' from sources

-**Notice**: recompiling afb-oidc-sgate is not requirer to implement your own set rules.
-You should recompile 'afb-oidc-sgate' when:
+**Notice**: recompiling sec-gate-oidc is not requirer to implement your own set rules.
+You should recompile 'sec-gate-oidc' when:

 * targeting a not supported environment/distribution.
 * changing code to fix bug or propose improvement *(contributions are more than welcome)*